jtamames/In-situ-metagenomics/README.md

 ![fridge](https://github.com/jtamames/In-situ-metagenomics/assets/34687997/1b7b9f64-db2e-4326-be6a-56642e287652)

   In case you are working in cold conditions, you will find interesting the use of the small hand warmer that you can see in the picture.
-Putting two of these in the containers helps to keep the temperature for devices such as the batteries or the MinION sequencer, that are sensitive to cold.
+Putting two of these in the containers helps to keep the temperature warm enoughfor devices such as the batteries or the MinION sequencer, that are sensitive to cold.

 - A container for residues: Don´t forget this, you will produce some resudies that need to be disposed properly.